Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/07-related-work.typ

   - Mention recent works using Allo or similar MLIR-based flows.
 ]

 FPGA acceleration of Transformers has been an active area of research.
-Early works like FTRANS proposed model-specific optimizations to reduce the memory footprint of large language models, utilizing block-circulant matrices to compress weights.
-Unlike FTRANS, which often requires retraining or significant model approximation, our work focuses on post-training quantization (int8) and architectural mapping.
+Early works like FTRANS @li2020ftrans proposed model-specific optimizations to reduce the memory footprint of large language models, utilizing block-circulant matrices to compress weights.
+While effective for reducing memory usage by up to 16x, these methods often require retraining or significant model approximation.
+In contrast, our work maintains the original model weights using standard post-training quantization (int8), avoiding determining specialized matrix structures or retraining.

-In the domain of Vision Transformers (ViT), recent accelerators often utilize hybrid quantization schemes.
-Our work distinguishes itself by targeting SmolVLA, a multimodal model.
-Unlike standard ViTs, SmolVLA requires handling both visual tokens and language tokens with differing compute patterns (Standard Attention vs. Grouped Query Attention).
+== FPGA Transformer Acceleration
+Beyond specific architectures like FTRANS, the broader field has focused heavily on quantization and sparsity.
+Many designs exploit the error resilience of the attention mechanism to use low-precision data types (INT8, INT4).
+Our implementation aligns with this trend but focuses specifically on the challenges of *small* VLA models, where the batch size is often 1 (for real-time robotics) and the compute-to-memory ratio is lower than for large batched LLM serving.

+== High-Level Synthesis Flows
+Traditional FPGA development relies on Register Transfer Level (RTL) languages like Verilog/VHDL, which offer fine-grained control but suffer from low productivity and poor portability.
+High-Level Synthesis (HLS) tools bridged this gap by allowing C++ specifications, but often require extensive vendor-specific pragmas to achieve high performance.

+Our work builds upon recent advancements in compilation frameworks, specifically Allo @chen2024allo and MLIR @lattner2021mlir.
+Allo decouples the functional specification from the hardware schedule, enabling us to apply complex optimizations like tiling and systolic array generation via a Python-based API.
+This flow allows for rapid design space exploration—crucial for adapting to the distinct compute patterns of the Vision Encoder (Conv2D-heavy) compared to the Action Expert (Linear-heavy) in a VLA.